Faricade/GAMF/README.md

 You can grab a built version in [Releases](https://github.com/Faricade/GAMF/releases).
 I give no guarantee that it will run, though.

+Controls: Left/Right arrow keys to move the paddle, Up to restart/launch the ball.

 ## How to Build
 ### Don't.